 - i.
-Define the scope and detailed specification for the establishment of an Environmental Baseline against which the contractor shall be required to monitor.
+Based on the feasibility study, refine the Environmental Baseline against which the contractor will be required to monitor.
 This baseline will form the basis for the environmental control parameters in the Specification.
 Typical variables for which an environmental baseline is required include water quality, ambient dust, ambient noise, traffic volumes and waste (where applicable). - ii.
 Establish an independent environmental baseline before commencement of construction.
 Monitoring of environmental parameters potentially affected by construction shall be carried out over a sufficient time period to identify the annual variation in each parameter where practicable.
 Monitoring shall be sufficient to establish a baseline for all areas (streams, communities, other affected locations) directly impacted by the Project. - iii.
 Develop a record of all activities, land uses and structures situated within approximately 50 metres of the site boundary(ies).
-The purpose of the record is to identify specific land uses and structures adjacent to the site boundaries where special arrangements may need to be agreed with land owner(s) to ensure good project relations.
-Where activities such as blasting may affect neighbouring property owners over a wider area, the area recorded shall be extended appropriately. - iv.
+The purpose of the record is to identify specific land uses and structures adjacent to the site boundaries where special arrangements may need to be agreed with land owner(s) to ensure good project relations. - iv.
 The Consultant shall prepare a record of all assets and or infrastructure potentially affected by the Project, for the future assessment of construction impacts on assets not covered by the Resettlement Action Plan.
 This will include a photographic record and GPS co-ordinates of each asset.
 The Resettlement Consultant(s) will prepare a detailed record of all assets involved in the resettlement process (those permanently lost due to the Project).
 They will not address other assets (properties, infrastructure and so on) which may be affected during construction but not be due for expropriation. - v.
 The Consultant shall prepare an Environmental Baseline Report, recording the results of subtasks i) to iv) above.